fnkhairudin/YellowPages/README.md

         <br>Record what you do in the program start from login till logout from the program at your current time and will be recorded at file .txt

 # Contribute
-If you'd like to contribute to Fruit Market, check out https://github.com/fnkhairudin/YellowPages
+If you'd like to contribute to Yellow Pages, check out https://github.com/fnkhairudin/YellowPages